UnitTestBot/UTBotJava/docs/NightStatisticsMonitoring.md

 # Night Statistics Monitoring

-## The problem
-We want to develop and improve our product and, of course, there are some changes and its combinations which, according to some statistics, can make UTBot worse.
+## What is the problem?

+As UnitTestBot contributors, we'd like to constantly improve our product.
+There are many of us introducing code changes simultaneously — unfortunately, some changes or combinations of them may lead to reduced plugin efficiency.
+To avoid such an unlucky result we need to monitor statistics on test generation performance.

-## Monitoring
+## Why monitor nightly?

-The main idea is collecting statistics after made changes.
-But it takes too long to collect statistics on a huge project to do it after each push into master.
+It would be great to collect statistics as soon as the contributor changes the code.
+In case you have a huge project it takes too long to run the monitoring system after each push into master.
-Thus, we will do it every night when no one makes changes.
+Thus, we decided to do it every night when (hopefully!) no one makes changes.

+## How do we collect statistics?

+To find the algorithm you can refer to StatisticsMonitoring.kt.
+Shortly speaking, it is based on ContestEstimator.kt, which runs test generation on the sample projects and then compile the resulting tests.
+We repeat the whole process several times to reduce measurement error.

+## Statistics monitoring usage

 ### Collecting statistics

-Collecting statistics StatisticsMonitoring.kt based on ContestEstimator.kt
-that runs testcase generation on projects, then compile generated tests.
-We run it several times.
+To run statistics monitoring you have to specify the name of the json output file.

 Input arguments: `<output json>`.

-Output stats format: json, array of object with statistics after each running try.
+Output format: you get the json file, which contains an array of objects with statistics on each run.

-More about statistic: Statistics.kt.
+More about each statistic: Statistics.kt.

 More about monitoring settings: MonitoringSettings.kt.

-Example input:
+Input example:

 ```
 stats.json
 ```

-Example output:
+Output example (the result of three runs during one night):

 ```json
 [
   {